 Get On The Case: Ethics Writing Competition

-A2Ethics is excited to announce its first-ever Ethics Bowl case writing competition for Michigan high school students.
-With this new competition, we look forward to discovering philosophically-minded student writers across the state and involve them with ethics issues in a newly collaborative and practical way.
-Cases can be submitted to email@example.com.
-The deadline for submissions is midnight at April 21, 2017.
+A2Ethics held its first-ever Ethics Bowl case writing competition for Michigan high school students in April 2017.
+The aim of the competition is to discover philosophically-minded student writers across the state and involve them with ethics issues in a newly collaborative and practical way.
+Information for how to submit case submissions for the 2018 competition will be updated here next year.
+More information about guidelines can be found below.

 Making The Case